The Cost of Living in Nicaragua 2024

 With low cost property options (for rent or to buy), value for money home services, inexpensive food and entertainment that stretches the value of your buck further than at home; the cost of living in Nicaragua really is something to consider if you’re looking for a lifestyle change.
 In recent years, many digital nomads and retirees have found excellent places to base themselves in Nicaragua.
-For around $3,000 USD a month, we’ll explain how a couple can live comfortably in Nicaragua.
+For around $3,500 USD a month, we’ll explain how a couple can live comfortably in a gated beach community in Nicaragua.

 Defining a “Cost of Living”